monixyou/Tweeter/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [X] Users receive an alert when successfully composing a tweet
+- [X] Users receive an alert when successfully replying to a tweet

 ### Starter project
 The starter project can be found in the `starter-project` tag.
 Download and run `pod install`.